pingcap/docs/develop/dev-guide-sample-application-ruby-rails.md

 summary: Learn how to connect to TiDB using Rails framework.
 This tutorial gives ruby sample code snippets that work with TiDB using Rails framework and ActiveRecord ORM.
 ---

-# Connect to TiDB with Rails framework and ActiveRecord ORM
+# Connect to TiDB with Rails Framework and ActiveRecord ORM

 TiDB is a MySQL-compatible database, and [Rails](https://github.com/rails/rails) is a popular web application framework written in Ruby.